gru13/ComputerVision-Assignment/README.md

 4. **Combining Segmentations**: Combining binary and multi-region segmentations and refining the results.
 5. **Evaluation**: Evaluating the segmentation results using metrics like Variation of Information (VI), Adapted Rand Error (ARE), and Dice Coefficient.

+## Problem Statement

+The objective of this assignment is to explore and implement various image processing techniques to enhance and segment noisy images.
+The key challenges include:

+- Effectively reducing noise in images while preserving important details.
+- Accurately segmenting images into meaningful regions using both binary and multi-region segmentation techniques.
+- Combining different segmentation methods to improve overall segmentation quality.
+- Evaluating the performance of the implemented techniques using appropriate metrics.

 ## Dependencies

 - Python 3.x